VNC

 However, for systems running on a computer model M3 or later, a reinstall with CentOS 8.3 will often be the easiest way.
 This can be arranged through your Olex dealer.

+To access Olex over Internet, the router may need reconfiguring.
+The feature is called "port forwarding", "DMZ", or other buzzwords.
+It varies greatly between different routers.
+Google for how to run VNC via Internet.
 The issue is that an Olex behind a router is not normally accessible from Internet.
 Yes you may browse web sites, but no they cannot reach you.
 The router gives Olex a "local" address, like 192.168.1.152, while outwards the address is something decided by the router and ISP, aka 77.66.189.24.
 Talking back to this apparent address doesn’t hit Olex, but falls on deaf ears inside the router.
 But by configuring the router, Olex may be set as the one recipient for external communications.

 Skippers should probably not modify their router themselves.
 Olex resellers might assist with configuring existing routers, or provide dedicated routers preconfigured for VNC.